From First to Last: Reunion, introduction of Sotelo and Dead Trees (2013–2015)

-Departure of Sotelo, Moore's return and the future (2016–present)
+Departure of Sotelo, Moore's return, and future (2016–present)

-On July 30, 2016, former vocalist Sonny Moore held a radio show on Beats 1 as Skrillex.
-The final song of the radio show, an untitled bonus track was, according to Alternative Press, reminiscent of prior From First to Last work with Moore's vocals.
-The article talked about the rumors being generated by a Facebook post regarding a possible reunion.
+On July 30, 2016, former vocalist Sonny Moore, performing as Skrillex, hosted a radio show on Beats 1.
+The show concluded with an untitled bonus track that, as noted by Alternative Press, evoked the earlier work of From First to Last, featuring Moore's vocals.
+Speculation about a potential reunion circulated following a Facebook post.

-On August 1, 2016, Spencer Sotelo announced he left the band.
+August 1, 2016, saw Spencer Sotelo announce his departure from the band.

-On January 15, 2017, the band released a new single, "Make War", featuring vocalist Sonny Moore and original drummer Derek Bloom returning to the band (although the single featured drummer Travis Barker instead of Bloom.)
-Their first show back with Moore and Bloom was on February 7, during an Emo Nite LA event in Los Angeles, California at music venue Echoplex.
-This marked the band's first live performance with Moore in ten years and Bloom since his departure in 2010.
-Longtime bassist Matt Manning also appeared with the band during the show, having only performed alongside Moore briefly before his initial departure from the band.
-Aside from debuting "Make War" live, the band played a set featuring material strictly off of Dear Diary....
-Guitarist Taylor Larson was not present at the performance, and is no longer a member of the band.
+The band released a new single, "Make War," on January 15, 2017, featuring vocalist Sonny Moore and original drummer Derek Bloom's return (although the single showcased drummer Travis Barker instead of Bloom.)
+Their initial performance with Moore and Bloom occurred on February 7, at an Emo Nite LA event in Los Angeles, California, at the Echoplex venue.
+This marked the band's first live appearance with Moore in a decade and Bloom since his departure in 2010.
+Longtime bassist Matt Manning also rejoined for the performance, having only briefly played alongside Moore before his initial departure from the band.

-In 2017, Moore stated that "Make War" was the first they wrote after reuniting.
-He later stated that the band plans to release more music.
+In 2017, Moore stated that "Make War" was their first composition after reuniting and expressed intentions to release more music.

-In December 2017, the band debuted a new song entitled "Surrender" at Emo Nite Day in Los Angeles.
-The track was later released on July 23, 2018, with Bloom returning on drums.
+In December 2017, the band premiered a new song titled "Surrender" at Emo Nite Day in Los Angeles.
+The track was subsequently officially released on July 23, 2018, with Bloom returning on drums.
+The band has maintained a low profile, primarily using social media for sporadic updates since the release.

+On September 24, 2023, Matt Good confirmed his return as the lead vocalist for the band.

+On July 19, 2024, the band released a new single called "Genesis", with strong anime and Japanese culture influences.
+On August 9, 2024, the band uploaded an accompanying music video for "Genesis", featuring various scenes from Rebuild of Evangelion.

-Musical style
+Musical style and legacy

-From First to Last has been described as post-hardcore, screamo, alternative rock, indie rock and emo.
+From First to Last has been described as post-hardcore, screamo, indie rock and emo.
+Review site Punktastic, when talking about Heroine, claims "the band seem to have dropped the catchy hooks and choruses in favour of, well, harder hitting riffs, screams and a less commercial sound."